kerolloz/go-installer/README.md

 ### Specifying a version to install 🧐

-By default the script installs the lastest version available.
+By default, the script installs the latest version available.
 You can choose what version to install by adding the `--version` flag, followed by the version you want to install.

 ```